Installation of the pump station

 - Installation of valve pits and connection of surrounding drainage pipework.

-Stormwater will pump via the drainage pipes to a new swale system, to be built next to Railway Terrace as part of the project.
-The swale will be a shallow channel with sloped sides, to manage the stormwater runoff and filter pollutants.
+Stormwater pumps via the drainage pipes to a new swale system, that was built next to Railway Terrace as part of the project.
+The swale is a shallow channel with sloped sides, to manage the stormwater runoff and filter pollutants.

 The pump station sits seven metres under the stations shared pedestrian and cycle pathway, just east of the Morphett Road Bridge.